BurdaMagazinOrg/thunder-documentation/README.md

 * **Flexible System**: With Thunder, you get a system with a very high scalability.
 It's extendable with more than 2500 modules to fit every need.
 Plus, it's themeable.
 * **Big Drupal community**: Benefit from an active community with more than 100.000 user actively contributing and more than 2000 commits per week.
 In the Drupal and the Thunder community you'll find support if needed.

-Quick install
+## Quick install on your desktop
 1. Download and install the Acquia Dev Desktop: [https://dev.acquia.com/downloads](https://dev.acquia.com/downloads)
 2. Open the Acquia Dev Desktop.
 Click on “+“ and then on “New Drupal Site“.
 3. Find Thunder in the list and click on “Install“.
 You’ll be asked to fill a form with some data, but for testing Thunder just leave it as it is.
 Click “Finish” and Thunder will be downloaded to your system.
 4. After this process is finished, click on the link to the „Local site” and Thunder will open in your browser.
 5. The menu will navigate you through the installation process.
 Choose your language and click on “Save and continue”.
 6. In the next step, you can configure your installation: add a site name, your e-mail-address, a user name and a password.
 Click on “Save and continue”.
 7. Now you could choose additional modules, but for an easy start, we recommend using the default selection.
 Click on “Save and Continue” for the last time.
 8. You’re done!
 Your Thunder site opens and you can start the tour to show you around.

 Link Demoversion